Sumcheck API Documentation

 SumcheckTranscriptConfig

-used for generating the proof should be identical to the one used to verify it.
+used for generating the proof must be identical to the one used for verification.

 Example: Verifying a Proof